Doctor of Medicine

 - CRICOS Code: 071304G

-Domestic applicants (excluding Chancellor’s Scholars) are required to apply through the Graduate Entry Medical School Admission System (GEMSAS).
+Domestic applicants (excluding Guaranteed Entry, Indigenous Pathway and Rural Pathway applicants) are required to apply through the Graduate Entry Medical School Admission System (GEMSAS).

-All Chancellor’s Scholars (who entered their undergraduate degree at the University of Melbourne with an ATAR of 99.90 or above) and Guaranteed Full Fee students (with an ATAR of 99.00+) who would like to be considered for the Doctor of Medicine 2021 intake must apply via our future student website by Thursday 11 June 2020 in order to be considered for a guaranteed place.
+All Chancellor’s Scholars (who entered their undergraduate degree at the University of Melbourne with an ATAR of 99.90 or above) and Guaranteed Full Fee students (with an ATAR of 99.00+) who would like to be considered for the Doctor of Medicine 2022 intake must apply via their University of Melbourne Student Portal under the Application tab by Monday 31 May 2021 in order to be considered for a guaranteed place.

 If you are not eligible for the Guaranteed Entry Scheme, do not apply through the above future student website.
 You must apply directly through GEMSAS by the application deadline.
 Please note, your Guaranteed Entry application will not be considered if you have not met the eligibility criteria for the Guaranteed Entry Scheme.

 If you have any questions about Guaranteed Entry Scheme, please email email@example.com

 Please quote your Student ID number, full name in any correspondence with us.

 Applicants of Aboriginal and/or Torres Strait Islander descent are given priority access to Medicine at the University of Melbourne under the Indigenous MD Student Entry Pathway.
 Indigenous applicants are not required to apply via GEMSAS nor sit the GAMSAT.
 In place of the GAMSAT, eligible indigenous applicants may be invited to attend an interview with an indigenous panel.